51Degrees/documentation/src/devicedetection/features/appledetection.md

 Apple are unique as they have never included the mobile device model name in the User Agent.
 Consequently, it is generally not possible to identify Apple devices from the User Agent alone.
 (This is not always the case.
-Some apps, such as Facebook, will add the model name to the User Agent when they make requests)
+Some apps, such as Facebook, will add the model name to the User Agent when they make requests.)

 Additionally, Apple have certain tools within their system that can change the values within the User Agent string.
 For example, an iPhone browsing the web in Desktop mode would have a